Lake Albert (Africa): History

 Lake Albert is still known as Mwitanzige by the Banyoro and Batooro, and Nam Ovoyo Bonyo by the Alur as well as other peoples who have inhabited the region for centuries before the colonial age.
 This name means ‘locust killer’, from omwita ‘killer’ and enzige ‘locusts’ in the Runyoro language, and 'The Lake that has defeated the locusts' in the Alur language, from Nam, 'Lake', Ovoyo, 'has defeated', Bonyo, 'Locusts'.
 This is due to a local legend that tells how a plague of locusts had destroyed the crops of the people who were living on the eastern shore of the lake, but when they tried to cross to the other side they never got there.

 In 1864, the explorers Samuel Baker and Flóra von Sass found the lake and renamed it after the recently deceased Prince Albert, consort of Queen Victoria.
 In the 20th century, Zairian President Mobutu Sese Seko temporarily named the lake after himself.

 European colonialists operated shipping on the lake.
 The British planned shipping on Lake Albert as part of a network of railway, river steamer and lake steamer services linking British interests in Egypt, east Africa and southern Africa.
-The John I. Thornycroft & Company shipyard at Woolston, Hampshire built the cargo and passenger ship for this purpose in 1930.
-She was named after the British Army officer Robert Thorne Coryndon, who was governor of Uganda 1918–22.
+The John I. Thornycroft & Company shipyard at Wools ton, Hampshire built the cargo and passenger ship for this purpose in 1930.
+She was named after the British Army officer Robert Thorne Corydon, who was governor of Uganda 1918–22.
 Winston Churchill described the ship as "the best library afloat" and Ernest Hemingway called her "magnificence on water".
 She either was scuttled in 1962 or sank in 1964.
 She remains unsalvaged and partly submerged in the lake at Butyaba landing site.
 These can still be seen to date.

 Heritage Oil and Tullow Oil have announced major oil finds in the Lake Albert basin, with estimates that the multi-billion barrel field will prove to be the largest onshore field found in sub-Saharan Africa for more than twenty years.

 In March 2014, a boat carrying Congolese refugees capsized in Lake Albert, killing more than 250 people.

 On 26 December 2016, a boat carrying 45 members and fans of a local village football team capsized in Lake Albert killing at least 30 people.

-On 24 December 2020, thirty people died when a boat capsized en route from Uganda to Congo.
+On 24 December 2020, 30 people died when a boat capsized while travelling from Uganda to the Democratic Republic of the Congo.
 The passengers were concerned about travel restrictions related to the COVID-19 pandemic in Africa.

 The Kibiro settlement on Lake Albert has cultural and archeological significance.